maartenpeels/factorio-data/README.md

 ### items.js

 It contains all items in the game including fluids and virtual signals.
+It also contains fluid recipes because I needed the icons.

 ### inventoryLayout.js